-Prerequisites: Algebra 1 or Algebra A/B

-This course will formalize and extend students' geometric experiences from middle school.
+Prerequisites: Algebra 1 and a passing score on the Algebra 1 Regents 1 credit This course will formalize and extend students' geometric experiences from middle school.
 Students will explore more complex geometric situations and deepen their explanations of geometric relationships.
 A major emphasis is on rigid motions and formal/informal proofs.
 Topics include congruence, proof, constructions, rigid motions, similarity, right-triangle trigonometry, geometry in three dimensions, circles, properties of geometric figures, formulas relating to geometric figures, and others.
-Students will take the New York State Regents Examination in Geometry (Common Core).
+Students will take the New York State Geometry Regents Examination in June.

-Algebra 2
+Algebra 2 - (MATH 120)

-Prerequisites: 1)Algebra 1 or Algebra A/B

-2)Geometry, and

-3)a passing score on both Regents exams
+Prerequisites: 1) Geometry and a passing score on the Algebra

-Algebra 2 is the final math course required for an Advanced Regents Diploma, and concludes with the NYS Algebra 2 Regents Exam (Common Core).
+& Geometry Regents Exams 1 Credit (4 College Credits) Algebra 2 is the final math course required for an Advanced Designation Regents Diploma and concludes with the NYS Algebra 2 Regents Exam.
 This course is highly recommended for those students seeking to continue their education at the college level.
 Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include polynomial, rational, and radical functions.
-Students work closely with the expressions that define the functions, and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
+Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
 The Mathematical Practice Standards are applied throughout the course.

-Pre-Calculus
+Pre-Calculus - (MATH 138)

-Prerequisites: 1)Algebra 2

-2)a passing score on NYS Algebra 2 Regents Exam
+Prerequisites: 1)70+in Algebra 2 a passing score on Algebra 2 Regents Exam